86th Annual Meeting of the Society for Military History

 - Roundtable proposals must include a roundtable title, a 300-word abstract summarizing the roundtable’s themes and points of discussion, and a one-page curriculum vitae for each participant (including the moderator, if any).

 - Individual paper proposals are also welcome and must include a paper title, 300-word abstract of the paper, and one-page vita with contact information and email address.
 If accepted, individual papers will be assigned by the program committee to an appropriate panel with a chair and commentator.
-Those who wish to volunteer to serve as chairs and commentators should send a one-page curriculum vitae to the program committee chair.
+SMH members who wish to volunteer to serve as chairs and commentators should send a one-page curriculum vitae to the program committee chair Molly Dorsey.

 Proposals will be judged according to the following criteria: